What You Need To Know Before Going Dairy Free

 Highest grade MCT oil C8

 Codeage Pure C8 MCT Oil offers an oil that is the most potent medium chain triglyceride (MCT) derived from the heart of the coconut and palm (coconut oil and palm oil).
-It is rapidly metabolized into ketone bodies and provides the quickest source of fuel for your brain and body.
-It is also a great supplement for diet.
-C8 is never stored as fat by the body.
+It is rapidly metabolized into ketone bodies and can provide the quickest source of fuel for your brain and body.

 Codeage Pure C8 MCT Oil contains more than 99% of C8, the best medium chain triglycerides to be absorbed by the body.
 This high level of C8 in the oil makes it “Pure C8”.